 There is more than one way to roast garlic!
 Most people roast a head of garlic by wrapping it up in aluminum foil and putting it in a hot oven.
 In recent years I have worked to reduce the amount of aluminum in my cooking process.
-Through trial and error I have found many different ways to roast garlic without foil, both in the oven and on the stovetop, with a whole head or with pre-peeled cloves.
+Through trial and error I have found many different ways to roast garlic without it being wrapped in foil, both in the oven and on the stovetop, with a whole head or with pre-peeled garlic cloves.
 Read on to learn how!

 Here are my five tried-and-true methods for roasting garlic.
 Each one has its own advantages, so use whatever works best for you and your kitchen.
 All of the methods are very simple, and the results are super yummy.
 I hope it’s helpful to you!